NateEag/how-i-code/content/debugging-programs.rst

 changes to the program to gain a clearer understanding of the issue's root cause.

-Reading the source code is another way to gather data and confirm or reject hypotheses about the program, but it takes longer than the methods listed above.
-It is also more vulnerable to human error.
+Finally, programmers have a great advantage that most experimental scientists do not.
+We can read the definition of the program we are investigating.
+In most cases we have the program's source code.
+In some cases we may not, but even then it is possible to decode the bytes comprising the program and gain an understanding of what they do, and there are tools to make that process easier (though even those are rarely used, as hexadecimal instructions have not been a preferred programming tool since the days of `punchcards`_).
+Reading code lets you confirm hypotheses, rather than simply fail to reject them as the pure scientific method must resign itself to.
+Be wary, however, of comprehension errors in your reading, as they are extremely common.
+As a data collection tool, reading code is the slowest option, but it can still be helpful in a pinch.
 Make no mistake, it is a valuable tool, but not as helpful as you might hope.

 No one of these techniques is a silver bullet.
-They are listed in order of preference, but the goal is to understand the problem quickly and fully.
-Combine them as needed.
+The goal is to understand the problem fully with minimal time spent.
+Combine them as needed to achieve that goal.
 Do not prefer one excessively over the others, as no one of them is always the best answer.

 ..
 TODO Figure out if these are all the reasons a bug may disappear in dev.